 Are You Constantly Arguing?
 Couples Advice For Healthy Ways To Manage Conflicts

-Conflict: it’s a common part of relationships, one that even the happiest couples may experience from time to time.
+Conflict: it’s a common part of relationships, one that even the happiest couples in healthy relationships may experience from time to time.
 Whether a simple disagreement or a more severe argument, couples may find themselves navigating opposing opinions, desires, or expectations.

 Ilona Titova/EyeEm